hoepeyemi/dumiol/README.md

 The application is structured as follows:

-- **Frontend**: Built with Next.js, utilizing React for the UI and Wagmi for CoreDao interactions.
+- **Frontend**: Built with Next.js, utilizing React for the UI and Wagmi for Base interactions.
 - **Smart Contracts**: The game logic is implemented in Solidity, ensuring secure and transparent gameplay.
-- **Blockchain**: All game states and transactions are recorded on the CoreDao network.
+- **Blockchain**: All game states and transactions are recorded on the Base network.

 ### Key Components